ReactiveX/RxSwift/Documentation/Traits.md

 A Completable is a variation of Observable that can only _complete_ or _emit an error_.
 It is guaranteed to not emit any elements.

-* Emits zero elements
+* Emits zero elements.
-* Emits a completion event, or an error
+* Emits a completion event, or an error.
-* Doesn't share side effects
+* Doesn't share side effects.

 A useful use case for Completable would be to model any case where we only care for the fact an operation has completed, but don't care about a element resulted by that completion.
 You could compare it to using an `Observable<Void>` that can't emit elements.